marcelblijleven/adventofcode/README.md

 - Solutions are timed with the help of a decorator using `time.perf_counter`
 - Solution and time are printed to console using the `rich` package with `truecolor`
 - Solution profiler decorator using `Cprofile` and `pstats`
-- Automatic listing of completed solutions in the README
+- Automatic listing of [completed solutions](#completed-) in the README
-- Automatic changelog, using semantic versioning and the conventional commit specification
+- [Automatic changelog](CHANGELOG.md), using semantic versioning and the conventional commit specification
 - A badge that is updated automatically with the amount of stars I've collected
+- A svg image that is updated automatically with the amount of stars in the style of Advent of Code
+  - Has a dark mode and light mode version which are visible only when their respective mode is used by the user
+  - Has an animated star emoji which helps the Elves save Christmas
 - Pip installable (`pip install -e .`) with:
   - A `generate-readme` script, which updates the readme
+  - A `generate-benchmarks` script, which runs all solutions and saves the duration of each solution to [these tables](#benchmarks-)
   - A `run-all` script, which dynamically calls every solution in every `adventofcode.year_*.day_*` module
   - An `add-day` script, which add a solution day file using a template and downloads the input data from the AOC site automatically
 - Type checked (`mypy`) and linted (`flake8`)